 Closed-loop inventory financing helps businesses grow

 For these small shops, cash continues to be king, especially when it comes to procurement.
 Unable to access credit from formal sources, inventory is typically purchased through cash at hand (sometimes, they resort to informal lenders) which is a major barrier to buying more goods.
-Through its pay later solution, Fairbanc removes this constraint and allows the mom-and-pop stores to buy more stock, which they can pay for after they have sold to their customers.
-The increase in inventory leads to growth in sales, which then starts a positive reinforcing loop through an increased credit line and more purchases.
+Through its term of payment solution, Fairbanc removes this constraint and allows the mom-and-pop stores to buy more stock, which they can pay for after they have sold to their customers.
+The increase in inventory leads to growth in sales, which then starts a positive reinforcing loop through an increased payment line and more purchases.
 In addition, Fairbanc’s provides closed-loop financing, which means that no cash is exchanged.
-Instead, the credit provided is used only to purchase inventory, ensuring that the financing they receive is always productive and reinvested into their business.
+Instead, the terms provided are used only to purchase inventory, ensuring that the financing they receive is always productive and reinvested into their business.

 Integration with corporate partners creates efficiency